 Apigenin

-Apigenin is a plant flavone found in parsley, celery, chamomile and dried oregano.
-In a 2013 Diabetes paper, Escande and colleagues identified apigenin as an inhibitor of the NAD+-consuming ectoenzyme CD38; oral apigenin in obese mice raised tissue NAD+ levels and improved glucose and lipid handling, which prompted its promotion as an NAD+-boosting supplement.
-Human data are very limited: bioavailability after oral intake is low, plasma half-life short and no adequately powered randomised trial has demonstrated metabolic or longevity-relevant endpoints.
-Apigenin from typical food intake is unlikely to reach the doses used in rodent studies.
-There is no EU-authorised health claim for apigenin.
+Apigenin is a plant flavone, found in parsley, celery, chamomile, and dried oregano.
+In a 2013 Diabetes paper, Escande and colleagues found that apigenin inhibits CD38, an enzyme that consumes NAD+.
+In obese mice, oral apigenin raised tissue NAD+ levels and improved how they handled glucose and fats.
+That prompted its promotion as an NAD+-boosting supplement.
+But human data are very limited.
+It is poorly absorbed by mouth, its plasma half-life is short, and no adequately powered randomized trial has shown metabolic or longevity-relevant results.
+The apigenin in a normal diet you eat is unlikely to reach the doses used in rodent studies.
+And there is no EU-authorized health claim for apigenin.

 Sources